-There are a couple of key changes we can make to help log more hours of shut-eye, like consciously getting less screen time and saying no to that nightly snack, but there's something to be said about the actual space in which we sleep in and fostering a calm, comfortable environment that gives way to maximum slumber opportunity.
+There are a couple of key changes we can make to help log more hours of shut-eye, like consciously getting less screen time and avoiding certain foods before bed, but there's something to be said about the actual space in which we sleep in and fostering a calm, comfortable environment that gives way to maximum slumber opportunity.
 The market is seemingly attuned to the potential for building a better sleep haven as well since so many exciting snooze-focused launches are surfacing left and right.
 Below, we've rounded up our tried and tested favorites.

 All of us here at Byrdie HQ use and love Buffy, a cloud-soft, sustainably-made comforter that uses recycled bottles in its fill and silky eucalyptus fabric on the outer shell.
 It's also super breathable to keep you nice and cool all night long (the optimal room temperature for adults is between 60-67 degrees Fahrenheit).
 You can take it for a test drive for free for 30 days, and if you don't like it, they'll take it off your hands at no cost (though we're fairly certain you're going to be obsessed).

-We've all played Goldilocks with our pillows (too hard, too soft, etc.) and it's especially difficult to know how supportive it's going to be on your head and neck when you're just giving it a squeeze in-store.
-Pluto Pillow aims to take the guesswork out of pillow shopping with an interactive questionnaire and algorithm to find you the perfect density for your own personal needs.
+We've all played Goldilocks with our pillows (too hard, too soft, etc.) and it's especially difficult to know how supportive it's going to be on your head and neck when you're just squeezing it in-store.
+Pluto Pillow aims to take the guesswork out of pillow shopping with an interactive questionnaire and algorithm to find you the perfect density for your personal needs.
 Yes, the price is steep, but it's been met with rave customer reviews with many claiming it helped alleviate neck pain.